RenderKit/embree/doc/src/api.md

 shared, it is safe to modify that buffer without mapping and unmapping it.
-However, for dynamic scenes one still has to call `rtcModified` for modified geometries and the buffer data has to stay constant from the `rtcCommit` call to after the last ray query invokation.
+However, for dynamic scenes one still has to call `rtcModified` for modified geometries and the buffer data has to stay constant from the `rtcCommit` call to after the last ray query invocation.

 The `offset` parameter specifies a byte offset to the start of the first element and the `stride` parameter specifies a byte stride between the